 Make sure your bath toys have room to dry.

 Your child’s bathtub toys will get gross and moldy if they don’t get dry between uses.
-Make sure that when you add the toys to the container, they rest loosely enough that they can air dry on the outside.
+Make sure that when you add the toys to the container or bath toy holders, they rest loosely enough that they can air dry on the outside.
 Or take the time to dry the toys by hand.

 To prevent the water from getting inside the toy, you might want to consider plugging up the hole.
 This takes away the fun of squirting water around during bath time, but it might save you some headaches.
 To seal up the hole, just put a small dot of hot glue over the hole.